Everyone needs to learn to look after their money.

 What about an overdraft?

-Overdrafts are a form of borrowing from your bank or building society, where you are charged when you spend more than you have in your bank account.
-They can be agreed in advance, or can be unplanned.
-Agreed overdrafts are cheaper than unplanned overdrafts, where fees can add up very quickly.
-Overdrafts can be a very expensive way to borrow money.
+Overdrafts are when you spend more than you have in your bank account.
+They can be agreed in advance, or unplanned.
+Agreed overdrafts are cost less than unplanned overdrafts.
+Fees add up very quickly.
+Overdrafts are an expensive way to borrow money.

 Instant Expert: The Money Advice Service explains everything about overdrafts, and how to avoid using them.